 Private rental market and sharehouses

 With a thriving arts and foodie scene, the inner city is a cluster of exciting communities connected by public transport and bike paths.
-You can spend time in the famous cobblestone lanes, or at world-class theatre production or sporting event.
-There are trams you can catch to every corner of the city, and an extensive public transport network that will take you to our suburban and regional towns.
+You can spend time in the famous cobblestone lanes, at world-class theatre production or at sporting events.
+There are trams you can catch to every corner of the city, and an extensive public transport network will take you to our suburban and regional towns.

 Choosing the right suburb